Fort Armistead |

 ¤ Fort Howard (park)

 Located on North Point.
 Batteries here are Battery Key (1900 - 1927), Battery Stricker (1899 - 1918), Battery Nicholson (1900 - 1927), Battery Harris (1900 - 1917), Battery Clagett (1901 - 1920), and Battery Lazear (1900 - 1920), which was destroyed.
 This was the chief defense and harbor headquarters for Baltimore, known as the "Bulldog at Baltimore's Gate".
 Two mine towers still remain, and two fire-control towers still existed until 1980.
-A Veterans Affairs hospital occupied the post garrison area of the fort from 1940 - 2002.
-The battery area of the fort remained under military control until the Vietnam War era, used for intelligence operations training.
+A V.A. hospital occupied the post garrison area of the fort from 1940 - 2002.
+The battery area of the fort remained under military control until the Vietnam War era, used mainly for intelligence operations training for the Fort Holabird Intelligence School.
+The former V.A.
+Hospital campus is now a veterans' retirement community.
+An out-patient clinic still operates here.
+State marker on post.

 ¤ Fort Smallwood (park)